charliegil/GDMSTeam1/README.md

 - **Access Control**
   - Only specific individuals will be allowed to push to `main`.
   - Currently, only the repository owner (Charlie) has push access.

+- **File Structure**
+  - Please follow this file structure within your branch to simplify merging.
+If you think the current file structure isn't optimal, let me (Charlie) know and we can modify it.
+  - Art
+  - Code
+    - Scripts
+  - Level
+    - Scenes
+    - UI